Helixium Whitepaper v1.0

 Network Independent Layer-1

-HLX is planned as a native coin with its own genesis, validators, RPC, wallet, and explorer.
+HLX is a native coin moving to its own Substrate runtime, validator set, RPC, and Helix-native pallets.

 Supply 46,000,000 HLX